-The typical timeline for development of any solution is approximately three (3) months.
+The typical timeline for the development of any Extended Reality solution is approximately three (3) months.
 It also depends on the scope and its performance requirements.
-The testing and other finishing processes depend on several factors.
+The testing and other finishing processes depend on several factor

 Our goal is to be open and transparent with our clients and always strive to deliver a product or solution at the quickest possible time frame without compromising on our quality and performance standards.
 Though budgets vary greatly according to final scope, we can give ballparks upon understanding your basic requirements.

 Yes.
 We have expertise in undertaking small projects for developing POCs and providing a demonstration before taking on the actual project for your organization.
 The POC would be a cost-plus project as considerable expertise and resources need to be invested to produce the POC.
 In most cases, we waive-off this POC cost from the final invoice of the actual project billing as a token of goodwill.